nigelhorne/Weather-Meteo/README.md

       my $meteo = Weather::Meteo->new();
       my $weather = $meteo->weather({ latitude => 0.1, longitude => 0.2, date => '2022-12-25' });

+- Rate-Limiting

+    A minimum interval between successive API calls can be enforced to ensure that the API is not overwhelmed and to comply with any request throttling requirements.

+    Rate-limiting is implemented using [Time::HiRes](https://metacpan.org/pod/Time%3A%3AHiRes).
+    A minimum interval between API
+    calls can be specified via the `min_interval` parameter in the constructor.
+    Before making an API call,
+    the module checks how much time has elapsed since the last request and,
+    if necessary,
+    sleeps for the remaining time.

 # METHODS

 ## new